coolMornSec/MusicPro/README.md

-# MusicPro
+# LingchenLearnPro
-a music player of website which is to play private Music.
+study content of lingchen